![]() |

 History

 The National Association of Muslim Police was launched in July 2007 to be the first national representative body of Muslim Police Officers and Police Staff within the United Kingdom.
-At the time there were a few associations of Muslim Police that were set up within some forces to represent their Muslim Staff.
-However, due to the challenges faced by Muslims a meeting was held between Home Office and ACPO to discuss some of the issues facing Muslim Staff, it was agreed by the then chairs of Association of Muslim Police that there was a need for a national body to be set up to work at a strategic level.
+At the time of its launch, there were several Muslim Police Associations in existence .
+However, due to the challenges faced by Muslim Staff a meeting was held between Home Office and ACPO to explore this gap.
+It was agreed to launch a National Body to work at a strategic level and support the growth of the NAMP family.

 Background